-The bylaws can be amended (wording within the document is changed) only if:
+The bylaws can be amended (wording within the document is changed) only if the following conditions are met:

-- a quorum is present; - previous notice of the proposed amendment(s) was provided to the membership at the previous regularly scheduled meeting or at least 30 days before the meeting at which the proposed amendment(s) will be considered for approval, and - two-thirds of the members present and voting approve the amendment(s).
+- A quorum is present. - Previous notice of the proposed amendments was provided to the membership at the previous regularly scheduled meeting or at least 30 days before the meeting at which the proposed amendments are considered for approval. - Two-thirds of the members present and voting approve the amendments.